Amy Berman Jackson: Personal life

 Jackson was married to Darryl W. Jackson, a lawyer and a senior Republican political appointee.
-He worked in Office of Export Enforcement as Assistant Secretary of Commerce for George W. Bush in 2005 after leaving the Arnold & Porter firm.
+He worked in the Office of Export Enforcement as Assistant Secretary of Commerce for George W. Bush in 2005 after leaving the Arnold & Porter firm.
 They have two sons, one of whom is Matt Jackson, who won 13 consecutive games on Jeopardy!, earning $411,612.
 While appearing on the trivia show, he said, "My mom is white, liberal and Jewish, and my dad is black, Christian and conservative."

 In her spare time, Jackson writes music and sings.